Azure/azure-sdk-for-python/doc/dev/perfstress_tests.md

         """The synchronous perf test.

         Try to keep this minimal and focused.
 Using only a single client API.
-        Avoid putting any ancilliary logic (e.g. generating UUIDs), and put this in the setup/init instead so that we're only measuring the client API call.
+        Avoid putting any ancillary logic (e.g. generating UUIDs), and put this in the setup/init instead so that we're only measuring the client API call.
         """
         for _ in self.client.list_containers():